Vulture (1779 ship): Career

-Vulture made a trading voyage to St Lucia and Tortola between 7 November 1782 and 3 July 1783.
+Vulture made a trading voyage to St Lucia and Tortola between 7 November 1782, and 3 July 1783.
 She brought back sugar, fustic, coffee, cotton, and rum.

-2nd enslaving voyage (1783–1784): Captain William Wilson sailed from Liverpool on 26 July 1783, bound for Bonny.
-Vulture arrived at Kingston on 4 March 1784 with 592 captives.
+2nd voyage transporting enslaved people (1783–1784): Captain William Wilson sailed from Liverpool on 26 July 1783, bound for Bonny.
+Vulture arrived at Kingston on 4 March 1784, with 592 captives.
 She left on 7 April, and arrived back at Liverpool on 25 May.
 She had left Liverpool with 53 crew members and suffered 19 crew deaths on her voyage.

-3rd enslaving voyage (1784–1785): Captain Wilson sailed from Liverpool on 9 July 1784.
+3rd voyage transporting enslaved people (1784–1785): Captain Wilson sailed from Liverpool on 9 July 1784.
 She gathered her captives at Bonny and delivered 698 to Kingston on 11 December 1784.
-She sailed from Kingston on 5 March 1785 and arrived back at Liverpool on 20 April.
+She sailed from Kingston on 5 March 1785, and arrived back at Liverpool on 20 April.
 She had left Liverpool with 50 crew members and suffered 13 crew deaths on the voyage.

-4th enslaving voyage (1785–1786): Captain James Brown sailed from Liverpool on 25 June 1785.
+4th voyage transporting enslaved people (1785–1786): Captain James Brown sailed from Liverpool on 25 June 1785.
 Vulture gathered her captives at Bonny and delivered 570 to Dominica.
 She arrived back at Liverpool on 15 April 1786.
 She had left Liverpool with 44 crew members and suffered five crew deaths on the voyage.

-5th enslaving voyage (1786–1787): Captain Brown sailed from Liverpool on 5 June 1786.
+5th voyage transporting enslaved people (1786–1787): Captain Brown sailed from Liverpool on 5 June 1786.
 Vulture gathered captives first and Bonny and then at New Calabar.
 She sailed to Kingston, stopping first at São Tomé.
 She arrived at Kingston on 27 January 1787.
 She arrived with 646 captives, and landed 589.
 She sailed for Liverpool on 3 April and arrived home on 5 June.
 She had left with 49 crewmembers and suffered 16 crew deaths on her voyage.

 It was on this voyage, on 16 September 1786, that a seaman died of his injuries after having been "barbarously beaten".
 Although he did not name Vulture or Brown by name, the abolitionist Thomas Clarkson mentioned the instance in his history of the abolition of the trade.

-6th enslaving voyage (1788–1789): Captain Brown sailed from Liverpool on 12 May 1788.
+6th voyage transporting enslaved people (1788–1789): Captain Brown sailed from Liverpool on 12 May 1788.
 Vulture gathered captives at Bonny and delivered 602 captives to Montego Bay on 31 December 1788.

+The origin of captives made a difference in the price the enslavers could achieve.
+The "600 Eboe slaves" that she brought sold in January 1789, for an average price of £40 9s 5d each.
+The captives that George sold that same month came from Anamaboe and commanded an average price of over £45.

-She arrived back at Liverpool on 18 May 1789.
+Vulture arrived back at Liverpool on 18 May 1789.
 She had left Liverpool with 52 crewmembers and she had suffered six crew deaths on the voyage.